-The Bank has many measurement systems used to estimate all material risks to which the Bank is exposed, as well as IT systems to support risks monitoring and reporting, as stated below:
+The Bank has many measurement systems used to estimate all material risks to which the Bank is exposed, as well as IT systems to support risks monitoring and reporting; set forth below are the key systems:

-- A custom system for operational risks management (PSTL Operational Risk Portal), used by the Bank to collect, monitor and analyze failure events, risks surveys and to generate a risk maps, linking any actual materialized events to the risk map, regular monitoring of recommendations for implementation arising from surveys, failure events, lessons learned and reports with regard to operational risk. - System for monitoring fraud and embezzlement risk The system provides alerts concerning suspect activity, based on definition of business rules. - Information security center (SOC) system systems that continuously monitor the Bank's computer environments, including all components thereof, to identify suspect events that require individual scrutiny. - Permission management and control system a computer system for management and control of permissions and credentials in various systems.
+- A custom system for operational risks management (PSTL Operational Risk Portal), used by the Bank to collect, monitor and analyze failure events, risk surveys and to generate a risk maps, linking any actual materialized events to the risk map, regular monitoring of recommendations for implementation arising from surveys, failure events, lessons learned and reports with regard to operational risk. - System for monitoring embezzlement risk The system provides alerts concerning suspect activity, based on definition of business rules. - System for monitoring fraud risk a set of rules for monitoring fraud risk, which generates alerts concerning suspicious activity, based on business rules defined in the system. - Information security center (SOC) system systems that continuously monitor the Bank's computer environments, including all components thereof, to identify suspect events that require individual scrutiny. - Permission management and control system a computer system for management and control of permissions and credentials in various systems.
 The system applies computer-based processes for management of employee permissions in the various systems, based on their role and the employee life cycle.
 The system allows for application of time-based controls with regard to changes made to employee permissions in these systems.